OR-Dept-Environmental-Quality/dflowR/README.md

 R function to find the design flow, such as the 7Q10, based on methodology used in EPA's DFLOW with a modification to account for missing flow data or days with zero flow.
-If there is missing flow data in any particular water year, all data from that water year is not used.
+If there are missing flow data in any particular water year, all data from that water year is not used.
 This approach is recommended by [EPA][1] (although not implemented in DFLOW 3.1) and applied in USGS's [SWSTAT][2] program.